 - High blood pressure

 - Chest pain or discomfort is the key symptom of angina

-- Some people do not experience the pain as severely
+- Some people do not have the pain as badly

-- Elderly people, women, and people with diabetes are more likely to have subtle symptoms and pain outside of the typical areas
+- Older people, women, and people with diabetes are more apt to have milder symptoms and pain in other areas

-- Some people have silent ischemia (lack of blood supply to the heart) and experience no symptoms of chest pain
+- Some people have silent ischemia (lack of blood supply to the heart) and do not have chest pain

-The likelihood of a heart attack is increased when chest discomfort is severe, lasts more than 15 minutes, and is accompanied by other symptoms, such as:
+A heart attack is more likely when chest discomfort is severe, lasts more than 15 minutes, and there are symptoms, such as: